ikenticus/jade-hen/README.md

 ### <a id="jenkins"></a> Jenkins

-Now that external-dns and nginx-ingress are installed properly, the Jenkins CI can be simple installed using helm as well: `helm install stable/jenkins --name jenkins --values init/helm/jenkins-values.yaml`
+Now that external-dns and nginx-ingress are installed properly, the Jenkins CI can be simply installed using helm as well: `helm install stable/jenkins --name jenkins --values init/helm/jenkins-values.yaml`

 After the DNS kicks in, you can log into the Jenkins on your browser as admin using the auto-generated password: `kubectl get secret --namespace test jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode | pbcopy`